People

 Hadley Mosby

-Hadley is working on designing D-peptides to capture L-peptides for therapeutic separation applications.
-More specifically, she is investigating the stereochemistry-driven interactions that occur between D- and L- peptides, and how they can be applied to separations.
+Hadley is working on designing stereocomplexed coiled coils for therapeutic separation applications.
+More specifically, she is investigating the stereochemistry-driven interactions that occur between D- and L- peptides, and how they can be applied to chromatography.
 Outside of lab, Hadley enjoys reading, cooking, going for walks, and trying new coffee shops.

 Undergraduate Students